george0st/qgate-graph/docs/how-to-read.md

      response time till value 440.5 ms for 96 executors

 ### 2.4 Final summary
- - It makes sense to scale the code till two processes, each with 4 threads (it means 8 executors as total).
+ - It makes sense to scale this code till two processes, each with 4 threads (it means 8 executors as total).
 The higher values for amount of processes/threads does not bring more efficiency, only consumes more sources (efficiency go down).